 All nodes are connected using an InfiniBand HDR100 network.
 The compute nodes are logically organised in 4 islands (i.e., nodes connected to a single switch) with respectively 32, 36 and twice 44 nodes each.
 Storage is provided through the central UAntwerp storage system.

 Direct login is possible to both login nodes.

 From outside the VSC network: use the external interface names.
 Note that from outside of Belgium, a VPN connection to the UAntwerp network is required.

 From inside the VSC network (e.g., another VSC cluster): use the internal interface names.

 Characteristics of the compute nodes¶

-Vaughan is running Slurm Workload Manager as the resource manager and scheduler.
+Vaughan is running the Slurm Workload Manager as its resource manager and scheduler.